luxfi/chat/README.md

 ### Note

-Please note that there are differences between this repository and the official website [morphic.sh](morphic.sh).
+Please note that there are differences between this repository and the official website [chat.sh](chat.sh).
 The official website is a fork of this repository with additional features such as authentication, which are necessary for providing the service online.
-The core source code of Morphic resides in this repository, and it's designed to be easily built and deployed.
-When using Morphic, please keep in mind the different roles of the repository and the website.
+The core source code of Lux resides in this repository, and it's designed to be easily built and deployed.
+When using Lux, please keep in mind the different roles of the repository and the website.

 ## 🔍 Overview